Skip to content

 Good Rules of Business Writing

-Good rules of business writing stick around, no matter the channel.
+Good rules of business writing stick around, no matter the topic, no matter the channel.

 But are they still good, many years later, especially when there’s a new generation of people who’ve different opinions about how to communicate?

-At the end of the day, how we/you/I physically write may change, but good writing (I hope) at least stays consistent.
+At the end of the day, how we take notes and write may change, but good writing – I hope! – stays consistent.

 • Begin with the end in mind.
 What’s the purpose of your business writing?
 What are you trying to achieve?